iqubik/myfakesite/README.md

 # With self-signed certificate (by IP)
 curl -fsSL https://raw.githubusercontent.com/iqubik/myfakesite/main/install.sh | sudo bash -s -- -d 192.168.1.100
 ```

+The installer is interactive — it may ask questions (port conflicts, certificate type, etc.).
+For fully automated install, pass `-d`.

 > **Requirements:** Linux server with Docker, Docker Compose, and `curl`.
 The script runs as **root**.